Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

-In Fig.~\ref{fig:to_m=0}, we show the dynamics of the Dicke state populations as a function of time using RAP from $\ket{5, 5}$ to $\ket{5, 0}$ with fidelity $\epsilon^2 = 0.9996$.
+In Fig.~\ref{fig:to_m=0}, we show the dynamics of the Dicke state populations using RAP from $\ket{5, 5}$ to $\ket{5, 0}$ with fidelity $\epsilon^2 = 0.9996$.
 To be realistic, we are turning $\Omega(t)$ on and off with a Blackman shape.
 The value at the plateau is $\Omega_{\text{max}} = 0.88 \chi$.
-Note that there is a residual population of the $\ket{5, \pm1}$ states building up at the end, which returns to the target $\ket{5, 0}$ state as the pulse $\Omega(t)$ is turned off.
-This transient effect is known as adiabatic population return for off-resonant excitation schemes in atomic systems~\cite{Sola_AAMO2018}.
+There is a residual population of the $\ket{5, \pm1}$ states building up at the end, which returns to the target state $\ket{5, 0}$ as the pulse $\Omega(t)$ is turned off.
+This transient effect is known as ``adiabatic population return for off-resonant excitation schemes''~\cite{Sola_AAMO2018}.

-The simulation results shown in Fig.~\ref{fig:to_m=0} are extremely robust to variations in the chirp rate $\alpha$ and the coupling strength $\Omega(t)$.
+The results shown in Fig.~\ref{fig:to_m=0} are extremely robust to variations in the chirp rate $\alpha$ and the coupling strength $\Omega(t)$, see the Supplementary Material.
 Indeed, it is sufficient to have a slow turn-on before the first crossing, between energies $E_5(t)$ and $E_4(t)$ of the $\ket{5, 5}$ and $\ket{5, 4}$ Dicke states here.
 We set the plateau to start at $t_1=-N \chi/\alpha$ with a switch-on time of $t_\text{on} = 2 \chi/\alpha$, and choose $t_2=0$ as the plateau end with $t_\text{off} = 2 \chi/\alpha$ for the switch-off time.
 A time delay of the plateau end to $t_2=\chi/\alpha$ slightly reduces the fidelity to $\epsilon^2 = 0.9992$.
-Increasing the number of atoms $N$ requires only an earlier start of the plateau time by a corresponding number of periods $\tau$ to accommodate more Dicke state crossings and transitions.
-Note that the adiabatic picture shown in Fig.~\ref{fig:crossings} is valid for an arbitrary number of the atoms when the Dicke state $\ket{N/2,0}$ is chosen as a target state.
-Also, it is possible to choose any other Dicke state as a target, which can be efficiently prepared with high fidelity by applying the same excitation scheme.
+Increasing the number of atoms $N$ requires only an earlier start of the plateau time by a corresponding number of periods $\tau$ to accommodate more Dicke state crossings.
+The adiabatic picture in Fig.~\ref{fig:crossings} is valid for an arbitrary number of the atoms for the target Dicke state $\ket{N/2,0}$.
+It is also possible to choose any other Dicke state as a target, which can be efficiently prepared with high fidelity by applying the same excitation scheme.
 To selectively prepare another Dicke state $\ket{N/2,n}$, we need to adjust the plateau duration time so that the last avoided crossing is between states $\ket{N/2,n+1}$ and $\ket{N/2,n}$.